superfly/docs/reference/runtime-environment.html.md

 **Machine ID**: The unique ID that flyctl commands and the Machines API use to identify a Machine.
 You can find it in the [logs](/docs/flyctl/logs/).

 ### `FLY_MACHINE_VERSION`
 **Machine Configuration Version**: The version associated to a specific Machine configuration.
 When you update a Machine's configuration (including when you update its Docker image), it gets a new `FLY_MACHINE_VERSION`.
-You can see this change by running `fly machine status`.
+You can also find this value under the name `Instance ID` in the output of `fly machine status`.
 Changing the Machine's metadata however doesn't trigger a new version.

 ### `FLY_PRIVATE_IP`
 **Private IPv6 Address**: The IPv6 address of the Machine on its [6PN private network](/docs/reference/private-networking/).